3 things Corporate Venture Building (CVB) can do for your organization

 This new ‘core business’ makes an organization more competitive and resilient to crises as the organization no longer has all its eggs in one basket.
 Even with just one successful venture, an organization will have access to at least two markets, a more diverse portfolio of products and services, and a lesser probability of a complete failure of the organization.

-2. Corporate venture building is the fastest and most effective path to corporate innovation.
+2. It is the fastest and most effective path to corporate innovation.

-Many major businesses today that seem like they were created independently as a startup, are actually ventures co-created by established corporations and corporate venture builders.
+Many major businesses today that seem like they started independently as a startup, are actually ventures co-created by established corporations and corporate venture builders.
 These ventures fully illustrate how effective corporate venture building is at innovating an organization and increasing an organization’s bottom line.

-One well-known venture is GCash, which was built by Globe Telecom Inc.’s corporate venture builder 917Ventures.
+One well-known venture is GCash, a fintech platform that Globe Telecom Inc.’s corporate venture builder 917Ventures built.
 Globe Telecom Inc. is one of the Philippines’ biggest telecommunications providers.

-GCash is Globe’s foray into the Philippine digital banking and e-commerce markets, offering consumer financial services such as savings accounts, investments, insurances, and money transfers.
+GCash is Globe’s foray into the Philippine digital banking and e-commerce markets.
+It offers consumer financial services such as savings accounts, investments, insurance policies, and money transfers.

 Furthermore, it allowed Globe to diversify its activities by entering a new market, e-commerce, and online banking.
 The fintech platform allowed Globe to dominate a new market in the Philippines, outside of its main telecommunications market, in a short timeframe.

-GCash reported over 60 million users and a peak of 19 million transactions a day in 2022, just 18 years after it was established in 2004.
-It rapidly grew from a small business to being valued at over USD 2 billion in under two decades of existence, CNN Philippines reported.
+GCash reported over 60 million users and a peak of 19 million transactions a day in 2022, just 18 years after Globe established it in 2004.
+It rapidly grew from a small business being worth over USD 2 billion in under two decades of existence, CNN Philippines reported.

-3. Corporate venture building helps build solutions for the world’s most pressing problems.
+3. It can build solutions to the world’s most pressing problems.

 Innovation is always grounded in solving a problem.
 The world has plenty of pressing problems, such as education gaps, climate change, poverty, and inaccessible mental health services.